AAAI-DISIM-UnivAQ/PyRESTRedis/README.md

 PyRESTRedis
 ===========

-Python Flask REST simplified interface to Redis
+Python RESTful simplified interface to Redis

 To use it, have [Redis](http://redis.io) server running, then run: